heathensoft/EntityComponentSystem/README.md

 without a hard cap like this I would think.

 There is some functionality I left out of the example.
 Component pools being the main thing.
-Like you would register an ECSystem, you can also register pools.
-Any removed component of the pool type will be returned to the registered pool.
+You can register pools, letting any removed component of the pool type to be returned to the registered pool.
 So you could have a "factory" set up (like the lab in the LibGDX example) where you create the objects, and have the factory extend or contain pools.
 Pools can be pre-filled with components on initialization.
 Pools could be beneficial for "heavier" components.